Human rights complaint targets Alberta woman for online opinions about “family-friendly” drag show

-LEDUC, ALBERTA: The Justice Centre for Constitutional Freedoms announces that lawyers funded by the Justice Centre are representing Karen Richert, a Leduc business owner and former municipal candidate, who is facing a human rights complaint over her online comments about a “family-friendly” drag show.
+LEDUC, AB: The Justice Centre for Constitutional Freedoms announces that lawyers funded by the Justice Centre are representing Karen Richert, a Leduc business owner and former municipal candidate, who is facing a human rights complaint over her online comments about a “family-friendly” drag show.

 Ms. Richert previously administered a local Facebook group, “Voice of Leduc,” where residents discuss community issues and local governance.
 In May 2024, a local dance studio hosted and promoted a drag show advertised as “family-friendly.”
 The event sparked public discussion in the group, with Ms. Richert and others expressing concern about the appropriateness of such performances for children.